0xgaut/gitbook/docs/resources/support.md

 ### How long does a trade take?

-Trades typically settle within seconds once the transaction is confirmed on-chain.
+Trades typically settle within seconds once the transaction is confirmed onchain.
 Confirmation time depends on the blockchain:

 - **Base, Arbitrum, Polygon**: 1-30 seconds
 - **Solana**: 1-5 seconds

 ### Can I cancel a trade?

-Once a signed order is submitted and confirmed on-chain, it cannot be cancelled.
+Once a signed order is submitted and confirmed onchain, it cannot be cancelled.
 Always review quotes carefully before signing.

 ## Developer Support